SimplyCEO/wofi/README.md

 The official documentation is provided by the man pages in this repository, sample styling can be found here https://cloudninja.pw/docs/wofi.html

 ## Donating
-If you feel like supporting development you can either buy me a tea https://www.buymeacoffee.com/Scoopta or support be monthly https://liberapay.com/Scoopta
+If you feel like supporting development you can either buy me a tea https://www.buymeacoffee.com/Scoopta or support me monthly https://liberapay.com/Scoopta